ntorrie/calval/README.md

 to a validation test(s), which differ depending on the variables measured.

-### Dissolved Oxygen (Percent Saturation)
+### Test 1

+The first validation test (Test 1) evaluates accuracy of dissolved oxygen percent saturation measurements.
 For a validation test of dissolved oxygen measured in units of percent saturation, sensors are set to record at 10 minute intervals and placed in an air-tight environment with water-saturated air at 100 % humidity.
 The sensors are left to record for a minimum of 6 hours (Figure 1).
-Upon completion of the validation tests, data from each sensor is offloaded and evaluated using the calval package functions.
+Upon completion of the validation tests, data from each sensor is offloaded and evaluated using the `calval` package functions.

 <img src="man/figures/do_bucket_test.jpg" width="50%" height="50%" style="display: block; margin: auto;" />
 Figure 1.
-Dissolved oxygen percent saturation test <br> <br>
+Dissolved oxygen percent saturation test (Test 1) <br> <br>

 The precision for these dissolved oxygen sensors is +/-5 % (InnovaSea 2021).
 Since the the sensors in the test environment are in water-saturated air, they should measure 100 +/-5 % saturation.
-Any sensors which record observations outside of the acceptable 95 - 105 % range for \> 10 % of the test require re-calibration and be re-validated.
+Any sensors which record observations outside of the acceptable 95 - 105 % range for \> 10 % of the test duration require re-calibration and re-validation.
 If a sensor fails more than 2 consecutive validation tests it will be sent back to the manufacturer for troubleshooting.
 Sensors that pass the tests are cleared for deployment.

 <img src="man/figures/do_bucket_test_results.png" width="100%" height="120%" style="display: block; margin: auto;" />
 Figure 2.
 Visualizing results of a dissolved oxygen percent saturation